Logo Buck Creek Mining

 Creek area in the late 1800s.
 I don't know if they were associated with these cuts or not.

-I didn't find a Basco surname in the area...
+I couldn't find a Basco surname in the area...

 The Basco 1 Cut: